cogini/elixir-deploy-template/README.md

 ssh name in the `inventory/hosts` config and in the `ansible-playbook` commands below.

+(The template has multiple hosts in the groups, comment them out.)

 ### Configure the target server using Ansible

 From the `ansible` dir:

-Newer versions of Ubuntu (16.04+) ship with Python 3, but the default for Ansible is Python 2.
-If you are running Ubuntu, install Python 2:
+Install Python 2 on the server if necessary.
+Newer versions of Ubuntu (16.04+) and Debian ship with Python 3, but the default for Ansible is Python 2:

 ```shell
 ansible-playbook -u root -v -l elixir-deploy-template playbooks/setup-python.yml -D
 ```

 In this command, `elixir-deploy-template` is the hostname.

 Edit the `playbooks/manage-users.yml` script to specify user accounts: